dpguthrie/dbt-cloud-migration-tool/README.md

 ### 3. Apply Configuration to Target Instance

-Modify the [`target/terraform.tfvars`](target/terraform.tfvars) file with the correct values for the target instance.
+Modify the [`target/terraform.tfvars.example`](target/terraform.tfvars.example) file with the correct values for the target instance and rename it to `terraform.tfvars`.

 Plan the changes:
 ```bash